 Weedy/Mauritius Scorpionfish

-The Weedy Scorpionfish use their camouflage to blend into their environment. remaining undetected by both predators and prey.
+The Weedy Scorpionfish use their camouflage to blend into their environment.

 To move they use their pectoral and pelvic fins to drag themselves along the floor.

-When hunting they lay motionless for unsuspecting prey to pass within striking distance.
+When hunting, they lay motionless for unsuspecting prey to pass within striking distance.

 You may find them in Magic Reef, swaying on the floor like a piece of seaweed.